ranovladimir/Angular2-Routing-sample/README.md

 This branch uses Webpack for Development.
 There is also a SystemJS branch available.

-Usage
+Usage :

-Clone or fork this repository
+Clone or fork a Angular2 seed project at https://github.com/angular/angular2-seed

+Remove the src and add that (Angular2-Routing-sample) src.

 Make sure you have node.js installed version 5+